MEDIA

 Lok Satta, Marathi Newspaper, on The Incarcerations and interview with Alpa Shah (23/3/24)

-The New Statesman on The Incarcerations and interview with Alpa Shah. ‘[The Incarcerations] is the best book I’ve read about the full scale assault on democracy in India… essential reading for understanding what’s happening to the country right now.’
+The New Statesman on The Incarcerations and interview with Alpa Shah.
+‘It is the best book I’ve read about the full scale assault on democracy in India, and with the general elections scheduled to conclude in June, it’s essential reading for understanding what’s happening to the country right now.’
 Gavin Jacobson (23/3/24)

 Times of India extract from The Incarcerations (20/3/24)

-Barkha Dutt in conversation with Alpa Shah on The Mojo Story (19/3/24)
+Barkha Dutt in conversation with Alpa Shah on The Mojo Story about The Incarcerations (19/3/24)

 The Wire extract from The Incarcerations (15/3/24)